Kevin Durant Claims Michael Jordan Would Still Be ‘The Best Player In The League’ Today

 “He can adapt his game to anything.
 He would fit in as the best player in the league.
 That’s what he would be.
 He would have more possessions to do more things.
 More space for MJ to go to work.
 We’ll never know, but for sure he’s a masterful basketball player, and like we’ve been saying his skill level is unmatched.”

-Before issuing his hot take about Jordan, Durant made headlines last month when he revealed to The Athletic‘s Shams Charania that he was one of four Nets players to have tested positive for COVID-19.
+Before issuing his hot take about Jordan, Durant made headlines last month when he revealed to The Athletic‘s Shams Charania — who tweeted the news — that he was one of four Nets players to have tested positive for COVID-19.
 The NBA — and all major league sports — has been shutdown to stem the spread of the disease.
-That hasn’t stopped Durant’s plans to follow Jordan’s footsteps as a multi-time champion.
+That hasn’t stopped Durant’s plans to follow Jordan’s footsteps as a multi-time champion, however.
 He and star point guard Kyrie Irving reportedly intend to turn the Nets into the league’s next super team.